mrmxf/fohuw/documentation/content/doc-tool-partials/_index.md

 ---
-title:     partials
+title:       tool-partials
-linkTitle: partials
+linkTitle:   tool-partials
 date:        2025-04-14
+description: the fo t="tool" worker functions
+summary:     partials/tool/ produce HTML for shortcodes.
+These are the building blocks of a FOHUW site'

 menus: main

-summary: 'Partials produce HTML.
-These are the building blocks of FOHUW.'
-params:
-  bodyClass: purple elephant

 ---

 ## `layouts/partials/fo.html`